ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/_index.md

     - Learn the importance of using the `restrict` keyword in C correctly

 prerequisites:
-    - An Arm based system with Linux OS and recent compiler (Clang or GCC)
+    - An Arm computer running Linux OS and a recent version of compiler (Clang or GCC) installed

 author_primary: Konstantinos Margaritis, VectorCamp